JTurcotti/swift-proposals/fearless-types.md

 When regions are defined as the minimal partition that groups potential aliases and potential reachability, we lose the ability to partially share data structures.
 Like pure linearity, this is too cumbersome to work with.

 We could try the opposite route - placing values read from fields into fresh regions.
+This allows the above example that sends away `fst` to concurrently access `snd` as desired.
 The immediate caveat is that we must remember these relationships between regions, or risk the following "double discovery" problem:

 ```swift
 var left1 = pair.left //left1 lives in a fresh region